The Last Spritz

 What sets Carlisle apart from similar niche orientals is balance.
 The oud is present but never dominant, the patchouli earthiness is kept in check, and the cashmeran provides a velvety softness that makes the drydown genuinely cozy.
 This is an indoor-winter fragrance in the best sense: built for warmth, rooms, and proximity.

-Projection stays moderate — personal to arm's length — which suits the intimate character of the scent.
-Longevity runs 8 to 10 hours.
+Projection is strong and the sillage carries — this is a room scent, not a quiet one — but the warmth of the composition keeps it from reading aggressive.
+Longevity runs 10+ hours.
 Herod gets the headlines in the Parfums de Marly lineup, but Carlisle is arguably the more nuanced piece of work.
+See the full breakdown.

 JPG Le Male Elixir